2025 San Francisco Giants season

 The 2025 San Francisco Giants season was the 143rd season for the franchise in Major League Baseball, their 68th year in San Francisco, their 26th at Oracle Park, and the second and final season under manager Bob Melvin.

 On June 15, the Giants traded for All-Star Rafael Devers from the Red Sox in exchange for Kyle Harrison, Jordan Hicks, James Tibbs III, and Jose Bello.
 However, the Giants could not capitalize off the momentum of the big trade, as they finished with a non-winning record for the eighth time in nine seasons.
-On the day after the season ended, the Giants fired manager Bob Melvin, after he posted a 161-163 record in two seasons with the team.
+On the day after the season ended, the Giants fired manager Bob Melvin, after he posted a 161–163 record in two seasons with the team.

+The San Francisco Giants drew an average home attendance of 36,121, the 7th-highest of all MLB teams.